protex/home-manager.nvim/README.md

 This plugin uses `xxd` and `base64` binaries which are standard on most linux operating systems, but if you're using a non-standard linux operating system you'll need to make sure they're installed.

 ### Why no home-manager installation?
 I like home manager a lot.
-But, my philosophy with it is that a dotfile manager should manager your dotfiles, not replace them.
+But, my philosophy with it is that a dotfile manager should manage your dotfiles, not replace them.
 I firmly believe that instead of re-implementing all of the complex and highly customizable configuration that one can accomplish using neovim, home-manager should just help you pull in your existing configuration.
-Thus, my recommendation is to install neovim as a package and link your existing neovim dotfiles to "~/.config/nvim".
-I plan on providing an example of how to do this shortly.
+Thus, my recommendation is to install neovim as a package and link your existing neovim dotfiles to "~/.config/nvim", relying as little as possible on home-manager to actually influence neovim itself.
+[Here](https://github.com/protex/home/blob/master/home.nix) is an example of how to do this.
+I install neovim as a package, add vim plugged, pull in my config, and let neovim do its thing.

 That being said, I am not opposed to someone making a PR to add steps to the readme.